has1g15/Internship2017Work/expressapp/README.md

 1. Creating users

-Initially users can be added via a rest client by providing an API gateway URL, and JSON data for payload, for example:
+Initially users can be added via a rest client by providing an API gateway URL, and JSON data for payload, as detailed above.
+Here is an example of a user being created:

 {
   "operation": "create",